mshimizu-kx/docs/docs/interfaces/protobuf/reference.md

 ### .protobufkdb.parseArray

-_Parse a proto-serialized char array into a protobuf message, then converts that into a corresponding kdb object._
+_Parse a proto-serialized char array into a Protobuf message, then converts that into a corresponding kdb object._

 Syntax: `.protobufkdb.parseArray[message_type;char_array]`

 Where:

 - `message_type` is a string/symbol denoting the message type.
 Must be the same as the message name outlined in the .proto definition.
-- `char_array` is a kdb+ char array containing the serialized protobuf message.
+- `char_array` is a kdb+ char array containing the serialized Protobuf message.

-returns a kdb+ object corresponding to a supplied serialized protobuf message.
+returns a kdb+ object corresponding to a supplied serialized Protobuf message.

 ```q
 q)data:(1 2i;10 20f;`s1`s2)